-The word laser stands for light amplification stimulated emission of radiation.
+The word laser stands for “Light Amplification by Stimulated Emission of Radiation.”
 A laser is a concentrated beam of light, created when an electric current passes through a special material.

 The name and the color of the laser depend on the type of special material that is used:

-Laser surgery in ophthamology can successfully treat many types of eye diseases.
+Laser surgery in ophthalmology can successfully treat many types of eye diseases.